Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - Glamour: It seems he's using some sort of magic to keep himself looking normal and whole.

-- Glamour Failure: When he loses his cool and starts ranting at Thorin about dragon fire, the glamour slips for just a moment, and we see that underneath the illusion he's suffered severe burn damage to one side of his face, leaving a huge scar.
+- Glamour Failure: When he loses his cool and starts ranting at Thorin about dragon fire, the glamour slips for just a moment, and we see that underneath the illusion, he's suffered severe burn damage to the left side of his face, leaving a huge scar.
 If Tolkien's other writings are anything to go by, at that moment he might be physically manifesting soul pains.
 When Elves are angry or distressed, the scars on their souls can sometimes show up on their bodies.

 - Good Is Not Nice: To the point that he hardly comes off as good.
 In the second film, he's a type four Anti-Villain at best.
 In the third film, he redeems himself somewhat, being at least marginally nicer to those around him.
 Still a bit of a jerk, though.

-- Greed: For all his posturing to Thorin of how the Dwarves brought Smaug and their subsequent exile from Erebor upon themselves because of their greed, he himself refuses to grant aid to them (much less allow them to leave his kingdom) unless he received the gems in the hoard.
-Though to be fair, it's heavily implied that said gems are in fact the only remaining memento of his late wife.
+- Greed: Possibly.
+For all his posturing to Thorin of how the Dwarves brought Smaug and their subsequent exile from Erebor upon themselves because of their greed, he himself refuses to grant aid to them (much less allow them to leave his kingdom) unless he received the White Gems of Lasgalen in the hoard.
+Although to be fair, it's heavily implied that said gems are in fact the only remaining memento of his late wife, and that is the only part of the entire hoard he displays any interest in.

-- Heterosexual Life-Partners: With Arathorn, as he himself mentions in the ending of the third film.
-This somehow makes sense that their sons will become this as well by the time the original trilogy rolls around.
+- Heterosexual Life-Partners: With Arathorn, as he himself mentions near the end of the third film.
+It makes sense that their sons will become this as well by the time the original trilogy rolls around.

 - Horse of a Different Color: He rides a huge stag.

 - Interspecies Friendship: With Aragorn's father Arathorn, surprisingly.
-He is also directly responsible for getting their sons on the same path.
+He is also directly responsible for putting their sons on the same path.

-- I Shall Taunt You: At the receiving end of this in the extended edition of the first movie, when Thrór denies him a chest full of gems by closing said chest just when Thranduil was about to reach it.
-Becomes a Kick the Dog moment if you believe the White Gems of Lasgalen were a memento of his late wife.
+- I Shall Taunt You: At the receiving end of this in the extended edition of the first movie, when Thrór denies him a chest full of gems by closing said chest just when Thranduil was about to reach for it.
+Becomes a Kick the Dog moment given that the White Gems of Lasgalen were apparently a memento of his late wife.

-- It's All About Me: He only seems to care for himself and, at most, his people.
-Though he has little enough respect for most of them, being a Sindarin elf himself, and most of his people being Silvan elves, who are the closest thing the elves have to a discriminated-against minority (though they're actually the majority, both in the Woodland Realm and in Lórien, which is itself ruled by the Noldorin Galadriel and the Sindarin Celeborn).
+- It's All About Me: He only seems to care for himself, his son, and, at most, his people.
+Although he has little enough respect for most of them, being a Sindarin elf himself, and most of his subjects being Silvan Elves, who are the closest thing the Elves have to a discriminated-against minority (although they're actually the majority, both in the Woodland Realm and in Lórien, which is itself ruled by the Noldorin Galadriel and the Sindarin Celeborn).

 - He's also respectful of Bard, keeping him in the loop, listening to his ideas (even if he thinks some of them are pointless), and in one telling moment, casually grabs him a goblet and pours him some wine.
 While he feels trying to reason with Thorin is a lost cause, Bard doesn't, so Thranduil humors him and rolls with it.
 Bard is descended from the Lord of Dale, but he's spent his entire life as a bargeman and has no idea how to lead or rule anyone, and surprisingly, Thranduil neither calls him on it, nor dismisses him and his ideas.